frdmn/dev-search/README.md

     > dev projectB
     Info: Found 6 result while searching for "project":
     03_projectB_one  04_projectB_two  05_projectB_three  06_projectB_four  07_projectB_five  08_projectB_six

+### Create new project

+If you want to create a new project you can pass the `-c` option:

+    > dev -c 09_newProject
+    Info: Creating new project "09_newProject" ...
+    > pwd
+    /Users/username/Development/09_newProject

 ### Bash completion in ZSH